 - Bake in the lower third of a 350º oven for about 50 minutes, until the top springs back when lightly pressed and a toothpick inserted into the center of the cake comes out clean, but moist.
 If the edges begin to pull away from the sides of the pan, pull the cake quickly out of the oven.
 Ideally, you want to pull the cake before this occurs.
 Over baking will cause the cake to be dry.
 The center temperature of the cake should read close to 210º on an instant-read thermometer and no higher.

 - For the glaze, melt the butter in a small saucepan.
 Add the powdered sugar and stir it up – the butter will awkwardly soak into the sugar and that is okay.
-Add the vanilla and maple syrup and stir it into a nice,
+Add the vanilla and maple syrup and stir it into a nice, smooth frosting, all while keeping it over medium low heat.
+If you need to, add a tiny bit more liquid to thin it out and stir until smooth.
+Set aside and re-stir before drizzling on cake.

 - Remove the cake from the oven and let cool on a wire rack for 5 minutes only.